Kenny Cooper

 Kenneth Scott Cooper Jr. (born October 21, 1984) is an American former soccer player who played as a forward.
-He began his soccer career with Manchester United but failed to break through to the first team.
+He began his soccer career with Manchester United but failed to break into the first team.
 He went on to play for clubs in Portugal, Germany, England, the United States, and Canada.

 Early life

-Cooper's father, Kenny Cooper Sr., played professional soccer as a goalkeeper in England before moving to the United States to play for Dallas Tornado of the North American Soccer League.
-Cooper was born in Baltimore, Maryland, and, under the mentorship of his father, he became an outstanding youth player.
-After retiring from coaching professional soccer, Cooper's father had settled the family in Dallas, Texas, where Cooper attended high school at Jesuit College Preparatory School of Dallas.
+Cooper's father, Kenny Cooper Sr., played professional soccer as a goalkeeper in England before moving to the United States to play for the Dallas Tornado of the North American Soccer League.
+Cooper was born in Baltimore, Maryland, and, under his father's mentorship, he became an outstanding youth player.
+After retiring from coaching professional soccer, Cooper's father settled the family in Dallas, Texas, where Cooper attended high school at Jesuit College Preparatory School of Dallas.
 He was the Dallas area high school player of the year while playing, graduating in 2003.

 Club career

 Manchester United

 While playing with the Dallas Solar 85 Soccer Club in the Dallas Cup, an international youth tournament, Cooper caught the attention of several former NASL players who contacted Jimmy Ryan, Director of Youth Football at Manchester United.
 Ryan had also once played with Cooper's father when they were both with the Tornado.
 Ryan contacted the Coopers and invited Kenny to England for a trial.
-The fact that Cooper's father was a native of England helped grease the skids for Cooper as United did not need to acquire a work permit for him.
+The fact that Cooper's father was a native of England helped grease the skids for Cooper, as United did not need to acquire a work permit for him.
 Following a successful week-long trial, United signed him on a free transfer.
-At the time Cooper had intended to attend Southern Methodist University, but decided to forgo playing college soccer in order to pursue his professional career.
+At the time, Cooper had intended to attend Southern Methodist University, but decided to forgo playing college soccer to pursue his professional career.